Meet the Team

 The things he enjoys the most: The lanes of Devon, setting off for a ride without a set route in mind.
 Running errands by bike, keeping fit and getting things done at the same time!
 Helping others to find out how much fun cycling is and seeing them become more confident.

-When not on a bike: Fabricating bikes whilst listening to music.
-Looking at maps, checking the weather!
+When not on a bike: Building bikes whilst listening to music.
+Looking at maps and checking the weather!

 Martin Gershon - National Standard InstructorMartin became more involved with cycling after a change of career in 2011.
 The opportunity to train as a NSI, gave him a better insight into the many benefits that cycling can bring to people regardless of their age or level of fitness.
 Alongside his work as an instructor, Martin owns Jurassic Electric, a Dorset based business that runs guided tours on electric bikes.